-Now, how to deal further with this theory at lower energies ?\, As was described in \cite{ch1} (see section 7), there are two variants, "a" and "b".
-All hadron masses $\mu_{H}$ are much smaller than $\la^{\prime}$ in the variant "a", $\mu_H\ll \la^{\prime}$, and the direct theory and its dual are not equivalent (see eqs.
-(7.2-7.4) in \cite{ch1}).
-So, we don't consider this variant "a" in this section, as our purpose here is to check the duality in the most favorable for its validity variant.
-This is the variant "b"\,: "confinement without chiral symmetry breaking".
-This implies (because all original direct degrees of freedom can't "dissolve in a pure air") that due to strong non-perturbative confining effects, the direct $\ql\,,\oql$ -quarks and gluons form a large number of heavy hadrons with masses $\mu_H\sim\la^{\prime}$, made of these $\ql\,,\oql$ quarks and gluons.
+Now, how to deal further with this theory at lower energies ?\, As was described in \cite{ch1} (see section 7 therein), there are two variants, "a" and "b".
+All hadron masses $\mu_{H}$ of the lower energy theory are much smaller than $\la^{\prime}$ in the variant "a", $\mu_H\ll \la^{\prime}$.
+At $\mu<\la^{\prime}$ this theory enters the strong coupling regime with $a(\mu\ll\la^{\prime})\gg 1$.
+Its mass spectrum is, in essence, the same as those described below in section 6 (and only the value of $N_F$ is different).
+And this mass spectrum is parametrically different from those of the original dual theory (see below in this section).

+We therefore do not consider this variant "a" in this section, because our purpose here is to check the duality in the variant most favorable for its validity.
+This is the variant "b"\,: "confinement without chiral symmetry breaking" (although some general arguments have been presented in section 7 of \cite{ch1} that this variant cannot be realized).
+This amounts {\it to assuming} (because all original direct degrees of freedom cannot "dissolve in the pure air") that due to strong non-perturbative confining effects, the direct quarks $\ql\,,\oql$ and gluons form a large number of heavy hadrons with masses $\mu_H\sim\la^{\prime}$.